interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 **[astm.f3411.v22a.NET0260,Table1,18](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
 Injected flight data had a specified speed accuracy that was different from the reported one.

+#### ⚠️ Service Provider track check

+**[astm.f3411.v22a.NET0260,Table1,19](../../../../requirements/astm/f3411/v22a.md)** requires that relevant Remote ID data, consistent with the common data dictionary, be reported by the Service Provider.
+Injected flight data had a specified track that was different from the reported one.

 #### Successful flight details query check

 **[astm.f3411.v22a.NET0710,2](../../../../requirements/astm/f3411/v22a.md)** and **[astm.f3411.v22a.NET0340](../../../../requirements/astm/f3411/v22a.md) require a Service Provider to implement the GET flight details endpoint.
 This check will fail if uss_qualifier cannot query that endpoint (specified in the ISA present in the DSS) successfully.